mmahmoudighaznavi/ecfr-explorer/README.md

 A simple interactive tool for searching and analyzing the Electronic Code of Federal Regulations (eCFR), built with FastAPI and Streamlit.
 ---
+## ⚙️ Requirements

+Make sure Python 3.8+ is installed.
+Then install dependencies:

+Notes
+The dataset file (ecfr_chunks_all_titles.csv) should be in the root directory.

+Make sure both backend and frontend run simultaneously for full functionality.

 ## 📁 Project Structure